tlacuache987/java-day-spring-cloud-talk-demo/README.md

 }
 ```

-Look that the message property sends between round brackets the name of the active profile also, sends the port number of this microservice
+Look that the message property sends between round brackets the name of the active profile also,
+sends the port number of this microservice.
+This properties are set by the -Dspring.profiles.active and -Dserver.port
+arguments given by the mvn spring-boot:run command.

+Launch 4 more instances of this microservice, changing the active profile and port numbers.

+Available profiles for user-microservice: default, prod and dev.
+You can choose whatever unused port, I suggest using 9101, 9102, 9103, 9104 and 9105 just for keep things clear.

+so, open new terminal windows and run:

+xvhx@:~/java-day-spring-cloud-talk-demo/user-microservice\
+$ mvn spring-boot:run -Dspring.profiles.active=dev -Dserver.port=9102

+xvhx@:~/java-day-spring-cloud-talk-demo/user-microservice\
+$ mvn spring-boot:run -Dspring.profiles.active=dev -Dserver.port=9103

+xvhx@:~/java-day-spring-cloud-talk-demo/user-microservice\
+$ mvn spring-boot:run -Dspring.profiles.active=dev -Dserver.port=9104

+and

+xvhx@:~/java-day-spring-cloud-talk-demo/user-microservice\
+$ mvn spring-boot:run -Dspring.profiles.active=dev -Dserver.port=9105

+Give some time to each microservice to get registered into Eureka, and review in each eureka-host1 and eureka-host2 if they are registered.